ashraf56/Shadcn/README.md

 ## SHADCn UI

-* shadcn is a beautiful  collections of React component.
+*  shadcn is a beautiful reusable component collection of React component.